 You will print a pattern using ink forced through a stenciled mesh screen.
 A screen printer uses a mesh screen, ink, and a squeegee to transfer a stenciled pattern to a flat surface.

 Special inks allow screen printing to be applied to various surfaces than cloth and paper, such as wood, metal, plastic, and glass.
 Screen-printed designs might employ a single color of ink or various colors.
 If you’re working with objects that come in various colors, use separate stencils for each ink and apply the colors one at a time.

 There are a few options for the screen printing process depending on your printing needs:

 The Spot Color Screen Printing process utilizes spot colors derived from various color separations for screen printing.
 Spot colors may be printed in solid colors and shapes on a screen using a screen printer.

 Spot Color Screen Printing Process

-This is the first types of screen printing.
-First, make sure your artwork is polished and ready to go to print.
+This is the first type of screen printing.
+First, ensure your artwork is polished and ready to print.
 To print effectively, you must also ensure that the design and any words or numbers, etc., are up to date and properly separated from the colors.

 The final print on the product will not be as nice as you wish if the colors are not well separated and distinct or if the artwork’s resolution is too low.